 Setup Environment for C language

 If you want to do programming in c, you would need to setup the environment first.
 Basically, you need Text Editor and C compiler.

 In Text Editor, you write program.
 The code that you write in the file is source-code.
 Then, you need to save the file with .c extension.
 After that, you need c compiler to compile and execute it.

 You can use any text editor.
 For example, Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.

 Actually, whatever we write in the file is human readable, machine do not understand it.
 Machine needs instruction to perform the task we want him to do.
 Here comes the role of Compiler.
 Compiler compiles the source-code and converts into executable program.
 Machine understands the converted code.
 So, it takes action as per the instructions given in the converted code.

 If you are on the Linux, you can use gcc.
 If you are using Mac OS, you can use Xcode to write and execute c program.
 If you are on windows, you can use Code::Blocks and MINGW.

-In this part, we have given just brief introduction of c language.
+In this part, we have given just brief c introduction.
 In the next lesson, we will learn about the c program structures.